 Members are expected to attend every meeting of the Sub-Committee.
 Members who are not able to attend a meeting should send a written contribution on relevant items of the agenda to the Chair and Secretary, prior to the meeting.

 Between meetings, the Sub-Committee business will be progressed by correspondence.
 E-mail will be the normal method of communication.
-Papers and information material will be posted on the Sub-Committee’s section of the IHO web-site.
+Papers and information material will be posted on the Sub-Committee’s section of the IHO website.

 Decisions should generally be made by consensus.
 If votes are required, decisions shall be taken by simple majority of Members of the Sub-Committee present and voting.
 When dealing with matters by correspondence, a simple majority of all Members of the Sub-Committee shall be required.

-Recommendations of a Sub-Committee shall be submitted to its Committee for consideration.
+Recommendations of the Sub-Committee shall be submitted to IRCC for consideration.

 The draft minutes of meetings shall normally be distributed by the Secretary within six weeks of the end of meetings and member comments should be returned within three weeks.
 Final minutes should be distributed and posted on the IHO website within three months after a meeting.